CoderBaron/robovm-robopods/firebase/ios-google-sign-in/README.md

 # Firebase iOS Google SignIn framework

 ### Frameworks required for this pod:
-* Firebase.zip/GoogleSignIn/GoogleSignIn.framework
+* GoogleSignIn.xcframework (from Firebase.zip/GoogleSignIn/GoogleSignIn.xcframework)
-* AppAuth.framework (from Firebase.zip/GoogleSignIn/AppAuth.xcframework)
+* AppAuth.xcframework (from Firebase.zip/GoogleSignIn/AppAuth.xcframework)
-* GTMAppAuth.framework (from Firebase.zip/GoogleSignIn/GTMAppAuth.xcframework)
+* GTMAppAuth.xcframework (from Firebase.zip/GoogleSignIn/GTMAppAuth.xcframework)
-* GTMSessionFetcher.framework (from Firebase.zip/GoogleSignIn/GTMSessionFetcher.xcframework)
+* GTMSessionFetcher.xcframework (from Firebase.zip/GoogleSignIn/GTMSessionFetcher.xcframework)

 ### to use this pod configure your `robovm.xml`